onna/postman-demo/README.md

 TODO: Add screens and rewrite below, because we may have more collections in the future!

-1) Download getting-started.json and environment.json onto your local machine
+1) Download `onna-api-example.json` and `environment.json` onto your local machine.
 2) Open Postman, click on Import and select the two JSON files.
 3) Once imported, a new API collection will be created, along with the environment.
+4) Update the environment values.

+ADD HERE MORE AND BETTER DOCS
+SET VALE TO ACTIVE